djangonaut-space/program/getting-started-participants.md

 - GitHub has created a great [Contributing Guide](https://opensource.guide/how-to-contribute/) to go over what it's about, the process, and best practices.
 We'd encourage you to read it over.

 **What are the program expectations?**
-- You can read our [Navigator Guidelines](https://github.com/djangonaut-space/pilot-program/blob/main/navigators.md) to find more details about the responsibilities and expectations of our participants, or Navigators.
+- You can read our [Djangonaut Guidelines](https://github.com/djangonaut-space/pilot-program/blob/main/djangonauts.md) to find more details about the responsibilities and expectations of our participants.

 **I want to join, how do I sign up?**
 - Since we have scheduled sessions it will be difficult for members to join mid-session so we encourage you to sign up before the beginning of the session.
 More information will be available soon.